inaka/elvis_core/doc_rules/elvis_text_style/no_redundant_blank_lines.md

 # No Redundant Blank Lines

-There should be no more blank lines after each other than the `max_lines` variable.
+No more than `max_lines` consecutive blank lines are allowed.

 > Works on `.beam` file?
 No.

 ## Quick fix

-Use an Erlang code formatter which is strict about blank lines.
+Use an Erlang code formatter that enforces strict rules for blank lines.

 ## Options